denpamusic/PyPlumIO/docs/source/connecting.rst

 Network Information
 -------------------
-When opening the connection, you can send ethernet and wireless network information to the ecoMAX controller using one or both of data classes below.
+When opening the connection, you can send ethernet and wireless network information to the ecoMAX controller by passing one or both of data classes below to the Protocol of your choice.

 .. autoclass:: pyplumio.EthernetParameters
     :members: